osiota/osiota/doc/websocket_protocol.md

 Response: ``"okay"``

-### unbind()
+### unsubscribe()

 Unsubscribe a node.
-On connection loss, all nodes are unbind automaticly.
+On connection loss, all nodes are unbind automatically.

 Response: ``"okay"``

 ### data(time, value, only_if_differ = false, do_not_add_to_history = false)

-Receive new data from remote.
+Send new data to a node.

 Example:
 ```json